Saturday, August 28, 2010

 2) share 7 facts about yourself

-1. I used to have a phobia for palm trees---I think I had a bad experience with one in another life time.
+1. I used to have a phobia for palm trees---I think I had a bad experience with one in another life time.3) give the award to 7 other bloggers who rock!

 2. I can NOT just listen to music.
 Music is for dancing to, swaying to, tapping a pencil to, but not sitting still and listening----listening to music in the car drives me C-R-A-Z-Y.